 4. Equipment Needed

-- Mixing Bowls: Use a large mixing bowl for preparing the custard mixture and a smaller one for ingredients that need to be folded later.
+- Mixing Bowls: One big bowl for the custard and a smaller one if you need to whip egg whites later.

-- Whisk or Electric Mixer: A whisk works well for combining ingredients, but an electric mixer will make it easier to incorporate air into the egg whites if you’re folding them in.
+- Whisk or Electric Mixer: A whisk is fine but an electric mixer makes whipping egg whites easier.

 5. Detailed Recipe for French Toast Soufflé